NotSoOld/OpenGPSS/Manual.md

 This block will add an xact of group *xact\_group\_name* every *time* beats until it reaches its *inject\_limit*.
 Xacts will start moving from the line where *inject* block stands.
 Time between injections can be modified: first xact can be delayed by *initdelay* beats, and *time* parameter can be randomized to *time±timedelta* with even distribution.

-{parameters} are optional (if you don't use them, just leave no braces or empty braces). p\* are names for integer parameters, f\* - for float parameters and str\* - for string parameters (their types will be recognized automatically). *priority* is a special number parameter to define priority to xacts.
+{parameters} are optional (if you don't use them, just leave no braces or empty braces). p\* are names for integer parameters, f\* - for float parameters, b\* - for boolean parameters and str\* - for string parameters (their types will be recognized automatically). "\*" can be anything from number to string. *priority* is a special number parameter to define priority to xacts.
 Priority can be used for controlling the order of a processing, etc.
 - Example:
 ```
-:inject("main", 10, 4, 0, 250) {p1 = 0, priority = 10};
+inject("main", 10, 4, 0, 250) {p1 = 0, priority = 10};
 ```
 - Additional hacks: